Electrical and Computer Engineering

 About ME

-I am a second year PhD student in the School of Electrical and Computer Engineering at Purdue University, West Lafayette, USA.
+I am a fifth year PhD student in the School of Electrical and Computer Engineering at Purdue University, West Lafayette, USA.
 My area of concentration is Communications, Networking, Signal and Image Processing(CNSIP).
 I was previously a Teaching Assistant for the course "ECE 438: Digital Signal Processing with Applications", and am currently a Research Assistant at the Purdue Video and Image Processing Laboratory(VIPER).
 My PhD supervisor is Dr. Fengqing Zhu who is an Associate Professor in the School of Electrical and Computer Engineering.

 My current research involves developing generative image compression methods for extremely low bit-rate compression.
 I am also developing generative AI based methods for video restoration tasks such as super-resolution and denoising.
 I have experience working on neural network compression methods (such as model quantization and pruning).
 I have also worked on developing image feature compression systems targeted especially for edge-cloud systems.